novotapeter-bs/bs_cortex/ARCHITECTURE.md

 You never configure the agent manually.
 You simply work: discuss trade-offs, debug stack traces, and propose architectural blueprints.
 Cortex records background conversational telemetry, monitoring how you validate arguments and what criteria you prioritize.

 ### Phase 02: Autonomous Consolidation (Idle & Rest Cycles)
 During scheduled rest cycles, Cortex daemons execute multi-tier consolidation passes.
-The engine constructs an associative graph in **Neo4j**, synthesizes disparate episodic fragments into generalized principles, and refines your cognitive biography in **PostgreSQL**.
+The engine refines your cognitive biography, synthesizes episodic fragments into operational principles, and maps high-level system components into an associative knowledge graph.

 ### Phase 03: The Calibrated Co-Architect (Long-Term Horizon)
 Over continuous weeks of interaction, the agent shifts from a generic model into an aligned collaborator.
 It intuitively understands your project abbreviations, respects architectural constraints without prompting, and anticipates your preferred documentation structure.